-During the three months ended June 30, 2009, we completed the first tranche of a two-tranche, \$200 million offering of our 12% Cumulative Preferred Shares-Series A, or the Preferred Shares, to Dennis R. Washington, Kevin L. Washington, Kyle Washington, who is our chairman, and Graham Porter through certain of their respective affiliates.
+During the nine months ended September 30, 2009, we completed the first tranche of a two-tranche, \$200 million offering of our 12% Cumulative Preferred Shares-Series A, or the Preferred Shares, to Dennis R. Washington, Kevin L. Washington, Kyle R. Washington, who is our chairman, and Graham Porter through certain of their respective affiliates.
 The first tranche of \$100 million aggregate amount of the Preferred Shares closed on January 30, 2009.
-The second \$100 million tranche is expected to close in the fourth quarter of 2009 subject to customary closing conditions.
+The second \$100 million tranche closed on October 1, 2009.